 I'm adept at using the microprobe and scanning electron microscope.
 I have experience using a FIB-SEM and PFIB-SEM as well as the TEM.
 I've worked with EBSD, LA-ICP-MS, and XRD.
 I am proficient in sample preparation, and the auxiliary skills needed to prepare for teh aforementioned techniques.

-In addition, I have a rigorous background in experiment design and conduction.
+In addition, I have a rigorous background designing and conducting experiments.
 Specifically, I have used cold seal apparati extensively throughout my graduate work.

-I also do a lot of petrographic textural analysis as a compliment to the geochemical techniques listed above (geochemical data without context is useless 9 out of 10 times).
+I use petrographic textural analysis as a compliment to the geochemical techniques listed above..

 CRYSTALLOGRAPHY & MINERALOGY